kleinbottle/swanlotus/content/blogs/radians/radians.md

 The moral of this example is that when we evaluate trigonometric functions in degrees in the context of their power series, we must apply a correction factor of $\frac{\pi}{180}$ to implicitly convert _each term_ to radians.
 This is a layer of complexity we may easily avoid by using radians on both sides of the equation.

+### Fourier series

+Periodic waveforms repeat themselves indefinitely.
+The sinusoids---trigonometric functions like $\sin$ and $\cos$ are one such example.
+The square wave, illustrated in in @fig:square is another periodic waveform.

+The [Fourier series](https://mathworld.wolfram.com/FourierSeries.html) for such a square waveform is an infinite sum of sinusoids that collectively represent the waveform.
+This might seem like a tall order but it is nevertheless true.

 We will close with one more example where radians make mathematical life much easier.

 ### Euler's formula and identity

-The prodigiously productive Swiss mathematician, gave us man equations, one of which is known as Euler's formula, shown below:
+The prodigiously productive Swiss mathematician, [Leonhard Euler](https://www.britannica.com/biography/Leonhard-Euler), gave us many equations, one of which is known as _Euler's formula_, shown below:
 $$
 e^{i\theta} = \cos\theta + i\sin\theta
 $${#eq:euler}
 The letter $i$ is called the [imaginary unit](https://en.wikipedia.org/wiki/Imaginary_unit) and its definition is $i^{2} = -1$.
-It takes us into the [field of complex numbers](https://en.wikipedia.org/wiki/Complex_number).
-It has been proved that [all non-constant, polynomials with complex coefficients contain at least one complex root](https://en.wikipedia.org/wiki/Fundamental_theorem_of_algebra).
+It takes us into the [field of complex numbers](https://en.wikipedia.org/wiki/Complex_number)^[[The fundamental theorem of algebra] (https://en.wikipedia.org/wiki/Fundamental_theorem_of_algebra) states that  all non-constant, polynomials with complex coefficients contain at least one complex root, to express which $i$ is necessary.].

-When we substitute $\theta=\pi$ into @eq:euler, and transpose terms, we get what is called Euler's identity:
+When we substitute $\theta=\pi$ into @eq:euler, and transpose terms, we get what is called _Euler's identity_:
 $$
 \begin{aligned}
 e^{i\pi} &= \cos\pi + i\sin\pi\\